Lossless smoothing of renewable power

 Random error in predicted values

-• Increasing of SE has no impact on the smoothing effect of PLPF, but it damages the smoothing of SPLPF (check Figure 7 vs Figure 8).
+- Increasing SE has no impact on the smoothing effect of PLPF, but it damages the smoothing of SPLPF (check Figure 9 vs Figure 10).
 In PLPF, the smoothing effect with SE > 0 is always better than in SPLPF.

-• Increasing of SE significantly increases the accumulation rate of PLPF (Figures 5, 9), which is for values SE > 0 much higher than the accumulation rate of SPLPF.
+- Increasing SE significantly increases the accumulation rate of PLPF (Figures 6, 10), which is for all SE > 0 much higher than the accumulation rate of SPLPF.
 For some SE values, the PLPF method even exceeds the LPF method in its accumulation rate.
 The accumulation rate increases only slightly with SPLPF, and less so the higher the filter order (up to order=3).

 Analysis by LPF order

-The filter order is another OLAP dimension whose impact on the smoothing performance was analyzed along with the prediction error.
+The filter order is another OLAP dimension, the impact of which on the smoothing performance was analyzed along with the prediction error.
 We analyzed the LPF orders 1 to 4 (Figures 10-21):

-• Given the prediction error, increasing of the filter order only slightly reduces the accumulation rate of PLPF, and this is always substantially greater than the accumulation rate of SPLPF.
+- Given the prediction error, increasing of the filter order only slightly reduces the accumulation rate of PLPF which is always substantially greater than the accumulation rate of SPLPF.

 Numerical results of PV smoothing